serkeira/freelance-jobs/Python - Find and Replace with Parameters/README.md

+NOTE: For this task, it was requested that it had to be done in 1 hour.

 Given a txt file containing a FORTRAN code (problem.txt) with entries that look like this:

 c --- 5504 - Al (TOS210D130) universe --- <br/>